-PewDiePie is the most subscribed YouTube channel because he provides quality content, produces daily videos, and uploads at the same time everyday.
+PewDiePie is the most subscribed youtuber because he provides quality content, produces daily videos, and uploads at the same time everyday.

-He and a few thousand other channels with a million or better subscribers know that your upload schedule is just as important as the content you show.
+He and thousands of other channels with a million plus subscribers know that your upload schedule is just as important as the content you show.
 The reason for that is Google; they love consistency.

 They give higher rankings to channels/content that is fresh, consistent, and on time.